aws/containers-roadmap/preview-programs/ecs-multipletg-service/README.md

 # FAQ

 **I am getting an error of “load balancers can have at most 1 items” when I deploy the CloudFormation stack.
 Why?**
-This can happen if either your account is not whitelisted or your are testing in a region that the preview is currently not supported.
-Please reach out to akshram@amazon.com to ensure your account is whitelisted.
+This can happen if either your account is not set up by reaching out to akshram@amazon.com or your are testing in a region that the preview is currently not supported.

 **How can I leave Feedback for the AWS Container Services team?**
 We would love to hear your feedback.
 Please add a comment on the Github [feature page](https://github.com/aws/containers-roadmap/issues/104) with a detailed description of the issue/feedback being faced.